Home Healing Diabetes Wound Healing & Nutrition: 5 Recommendations

 Consuming fiber-rich fruits and vegetables can benefit people with diabetes, especially those with wound-healing challenges.
 These nutritious foods can benefit your health in the following ways:

-• Manage Co-occurring Health Conditions: The fiber in fruits and vegetables helps manage co-occurring health conditions, such as high cholesterol and hypertension.
-Antioxidants in vegetables like bell peppers, cabbage, and potatoes lower blood pressure and prevent heart disease.
+- Manage Co-occurring Health Conditions: The fiber in fruits and vegetables helps manage co-occurring health conditions, such as high cholesterol and hypertension.
+Vegetables like bell peppers, cabbage, and potatoes contain antioxidants that lower blood pressure and prevent heart disease.
 At the same time, legumes like black beans and lima beans improve cholesterol levels.

 Vitamin C: